Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 If the Transparency Log operator does not execute an operation correctly, then
 either:

-1. The client will detect the error immediately and reject the result, or
+1. The client will detect the error immediately and reject the result of an operation, or
 2. The client will permanently enter an invalid state.

 Depending on the exact reason that the client enters an invalid state, it will